tekknolagi/isdt/index.md

 5. Write tests for their software using UTest.
 6. Set up continuous integration to run tests on new code changes using GitHub Actions.
-7. Search for and read documentation for new and unfamiliar tools using "man" and the internet.
+7. Search for and read documentation for new and unfamiliar tools using `man` and the internet.
 8. Independently answer questions about unfamiliar systems by reading documentation, carrying out experiments, and exploring the underlying source